Hong Kong readies for more chaos as violence spreads citywide

 Hundreds of masked protesters, many of them students, hurled rocks and bricks, some launched with catapults, during Tuesday’s protests.

-There were chaotic scenes through the night of explosions, smoke plumes, yelling and sustained gunfire during which scores were injured.
+There were chaotic scenes through the night at the prestigious Chinese University, with explosions, plumes of smoke, yelling and sustained gunfire during which scores were injured.
 Hong Kong’s Hospital Authority said 81 people had been injured since Monday, with two in serious condition.

 The youngest was 10 months old but the cause of the infant’s injuries was not known.

-Many schools and universities cancelled classes on Wednesday over safety concerns after the Education Bureau announced that parents could decide whether to send their children to school and urged them not participate in “unlawful activities”.
+Many schools and universities cancelled classes on Wednesday after the Education Bureau announced that parents could decide whether to send their children to school and urged them not participate in “unlawful activities”.

+Dozens of commuters scrambling to get to work tried to stop a rural metro station in the eastern part of the city from shutting after the metro operator, MTR Corp announced it was stopping services there.

+Several train lines, stations and bus routes were shut because of damaged facilities, the operator said, adding that its whole train network would shut more than two hours early, by 10 p.m.

+“We all want to return to normal, but how can the government do that if they don’t listen to what Hong Kongers have been asking for.”

+Outside Baptist University campus, on the Kowloon peninsula, police rammed barricades with buses to clear them.
+At least two people were arrested before police made a quick retreat.

-Hong Kong’s embattled leader Carrie Lam said on Tuesday protesters trying to paralyse the city were being “extremely selfish”.
+Hong Kong’s stock market dropped 2% to a three-week low in early trade, outpacing falls elsewhere in Asia.
+The drop came after the city’s embattled leader, Carrie Lam, said protesters trying to paralyse the city were being “extremely selfish”.

+Chinese state media condemned the violence with the China Daily newspaper stating that young protesters were revelling in a “hormone-fuelled ‘rebellion’”.

+“It is foolish and naive to believe that Hong Kong would be better off by eliminating all mainland factors.
+Particularly, since the mainland is the main source of fresh water, electricity and the largest supplier of food to the city.”

-Reporting by Josh Smith, Jessie Pang, Sumeet Chatterjee, Donny Kwok, Twinnie Siu and Scott Murdoch; Writing by Farah Master; Editing by Paul Tait
+Reporting by Marius Zaharia, Sarah Wu, Josh Smith, Jessie Pang, Sumeet Chatterjee, Donny Kwok, Twinnie Siu, Ryan Chang and Scott Murdoch in Hong Kong; John Ruwitch in Shanghai and Tom Westbrook in Singapore; Writing by Farah Master; Editing by Paul Tait, Robert Birsel